 Increasing access to mental health and substance use services throughout the community.

 Each year, YES reaches over 60,000 community members in East King County, through its outreach programs.
 Through these programs, YES supports diverse communities and provides them with resources for individual and group mental health support, education and prevention.

-We strive to collectively address issues impacting not only the Latino community but personal goals as well.
-We aim to build unity across cultures and differences, address racism, and activate solutions to violence.
-We have found that teaching, learning, and celebrating culture unites and mobilizes us all.
+Groups collectively address issues impacting the Latine community and personal goals.
+We build unity across cultures and differences through bilingual bi-cultural strategies, address racism, and activate solutions to violence and life stressors.
+Teaching, learning, and celebrating culture unites and mobilizes us all.

 Latine Family Programs

-Mamas Unidas is facilitated by YES bilingual staff who lead a group where Spanish speaking moms receive support and engage in activities to strengthen the community and empower themselves and their families to be leaders and mentors in the community.
+Mamas Unidas is facilitated by YES bilingual staff for Spanish-speaking moms who receive support and engage in activities to strengthen the community and empower themselves and their families to be leaders and mentors in the community.